Skip to content

 We’ve all met the MAVERICK – the hotshot doctor that thinks they know everything.
 They don’t need to follow the guidelines because they know better.
 They can send home the febrile 28-day-old because they look fine to them.
 They can make the half-baked referrals because it’s the end of their shift, and they must get to their beach volleyball game.
 Besides, the team will sort it out.

-They make us fearful, nervous, a little afraid.
-Their arrogance spreads as they achieve more success until….
-They make a mistake.
+They make us fearful, nervous, and a little afraid.
+Their arrogance spreads as they achieve more success until they make a mistake.
 And they will.

 So how can we help them?
 How can we protect ourselves and the department from their contagion?
-They need to be reminded, gently, that even Tom Cruise wears a safety harness.
+They need to be gently reminded that even Tom Cruise wears a safety harness.
 Guidelines are there for a reason.
 It’s okay not to agree with them, but you have to be able to defend your actions.
-If you want to go your own way, you need the evidence to back you up.
-Rather than ignore the MAVERICK and allow the worry to fester it’s important to head them off (whilst allowing them to save face).
+If you want to go your way, you need the evidence to back you up.
+Rather than ignore the MAVERICK and allow the worry to fester, head them off (whilst allowing them to save face).
 You set the tone!

 What about the MOANER?
 You only have to go into the staff room of any department in the hospital to spot one of these creatures.
 They are the ones drawing everyone into their spiral of doom as they complain about so-and-so from X (insert particular out-group here).
 Before long, the rest of the group has been infected, but their particular brand of emotional catharsis and everyone begins to moan.

-It’s easier to not become one of them than it is to change their mind.
+It’s easier not to become one of them than to change their mind.
 This is the time for herd immunity.
 The more positive people there are in the room, the better.
 Rather than joining in, it is time to point out the dangers of stereotypes and labels.
-And should the opportunity to moan about your lot at work arise, then it is time to take the higher ground.
+And should the opportunity to moan about your lot at work arise, it is time to take the higher ground.
 Remember, you set the tone!

 And finally, there is the MAGNET.
 Years of bad experience has led to a degree of learned helplessness.
 The more times they have been crushed by the chaos of the system, the more they feel it is pointless to do something about it.
 At the mention of the Q word – the word-that-should-not-be-named – they predict an apocalypse worse than any Private Frazer could dream up.
 Equipment will fail, stock will be missing or fall apart, and nobody will be around to help at the critical juncture – all because you said the word q.u.i.e.t.(shhhhh!)